API at Lorenzo de'Medici - The Italian International Institute in Rome

 STEM Semester/Year Programs

 This program is designed for students interested studying abroad in Rome who wish to take courses from the STEM fields (science, technology, engineering, mathematics).
 The core of the program is a required course on Italy’s contributions to modern sciences; students can then combine a selection of science courses that can vary each semester.
 In addition, students may choose among a variety of general education courses.
 Italian language study is encouraged but no language courses are required.
+This program offers a credit-bearing hospital internship for interested pre-med or nursing students at the sophomore level and above.

 Students who choose to study abroad in Rome with API at Lorenzo de’ Medici – the Italian International Institute (LdM) may take 1 or 2 courses for 3-6 credits per four-week term.
 Courses are available in a wide variety of subjects, including art, art history, and Italian language, and sciences.